Local Expert Guest

 Dinner with Kids

 Meals out during vacation can start to add up, especially for families.
 Adults can still indulge in great eats at these favorites while taking advantage of special discounts locals love.
-Both The Bread and Board and European Street Cafe offer a free kid’s meal with an adult meal every day.
+European Street Cafe offers a free kid’s meal with an adult meal every day.
 Meanwhile, The Loop Pizza & Grill offers $1.99 kids’ meals with an adult entree on Mondays.

 Go for a Flight